RuoranXu/ViaLean/README.md

 Formal proofs are combinatorial.
 A useful route may require an unusual rewrite, a rare theorem application, or a non-obvious case split in exactly the right order.
 Under finite neural sampling, such a route can remain invisible even when it already exists in the model's latent repertoire.

 The frontier emphasizes **strategy diversity**, not merely token-level variation.
 Independent quotas keep normalization, rewriting, elimination, construction, backward reasoning, forward reasoning, equality closure, and multi-step future paths from crowding one another out.
+In short, ViaLean alleviates the long‑tailed data and sparse‑reward problems.

 ## Quick start